Curious about blockchain size? We will cover everything related to blockchain size, the limits, and whether it can create issues in the future.

 Blockchain is known to revolutionize the world around us.
 After all, it changes how we define the process, store data, and explore the security of a network that the application runs on.
 It brings immutability, transparency, and unparalleled security that no other technology has been able to do so until now.

+But there is one big problem — blockchain block size.
 To understanding the problem, let’s first learn how the blockchain works.

 In any blockchain network, there is no centralized authority.
 Peers participate in bringing decentralization to the network.
 Each peer has a copy of the ledger (where all transactions are stored).
 This means that if any new transaction takes place, the ledger on each node will be updated accordingly.
 The unique solution lets businesses to create decentralized networks capable of solving problems not possible before.

-Blockchain Size: Blockchain Ledger Size, A Big Problem
+Blockchain Ledger Size: A Big Problem

 However, blockchain is not free from problems.
-Initially, the blockchain size was not as big, as only a small amount of peers are connected to the network.
-For example, bitcoin blockchain size was 614 MB in size in 2012.
-But now, the bitcoin blockchain size gb has grown tremendously to the 250K MB.
+Initially, the blockchain block size was not as big, as only a small number of peers are connected to the network.
+For example, the bitcoin blockchain size was 614 MB in size in 2012.
+But now, the bitcoin blockchain size GB has grown tremendously to 250K MB.
 That’s approximately 250 GB of data that each peer/node carries with them.
 This leads us to a bitcoin blockchain size problem.

-Is there any Blockchain Size Limit?
+Is There Any Blockchain Size Limit?

-In the last two years, bitcoin blockchain ledger size has grown from 150 GB to 250 GB.
+In the last two years, the bitcoin blockchain ledger size has grown from 150 GB to 250 GB.
 That’s almost 50 GB per year.
 By 2030, we can see the blockchain ledger size cross more than 1 TB easily.
 However, not every node needs to download the whole blockchain to become functional.
 Some participants take part in the blockchain network to make transactions and not to validate one.

 Some nodes are called full nodes.
 The full nodes are required for those who are willing to participate in the validation of the ongoing transaction.
 This means that they have to download the whole 250 GB of blockchain data containing the block headers and transactions.

-The problem of blockchain size of Ethereum was more intense than that of bitcoin.
+The problem of the blockchain ledger size of Ethereum was more intense than that of bitcoin.
 Alistair Milne, a bitcoin investor, raised alarms on how the Ethereum ledger size is growing compared to bitcoin.
 According to the picture posted by him, Ethereum is growing at 3x that of bitcoins.

 But, that might not be completely true as Ethereum also offers ways to work with the ledger.
 It offers a concept called pruning, which allows nodes to work without the need to download whole blockchain data.

-Yes, blockchain size matters.
+Yes, blockchain ledger size matters.
 Blockchain is relatively a new technology, and it will only grow in the upcoming years.
 Bitcoin being a first-generation blockchain solution, is not free from problems.
 It has both scalability and size problems.

 However, according to Moore’s law, hard disk storage prices will decrease with time, and you will be able to buy cheaper storage.
 The main problem arises when the blockchain size growth overcomes the rate at which the storage becomes cheaper.

 Also, not to mention, blockchain is capable of generating one block every 10 minutes.
 In short, every 10 minutes, 2.4 terabytes of data will be added to the blockchain size.
 In one day, 350 GB is added in one day and 127 TB every year.
 This also means that there is no ledger limit.